Papers

 6. Fundamental Limits and Extensions

-Promising directions for further study include developing scalable optimization procedures for high-dimensional \ell_\infty or structured recourse constraints, non-linear reward settings beyond GLM, and principled ways to fuse expert/LLM hints under partial observability or adversarial feedback.
+Promising directions for further study include developing scalable optimization procedures for high-dimensional dMd_M8 or structured recourse constraints, non-linear reward settings beyond GLM, and principled ways to fuse expert/LLM hints under partial observability or adversarial feedback.
 Robustness to strategic compliance, missingness, and active feature acquisition also remain open.

 7. Connections and Significance